 Career management is deliberately putting plans in place to ensure you grow in pay and responsibility.
 Manage your career like a project; always ask yourself that dreaded interview question of 'where do you see yourself five years from now?'
 Go further and imagine your 40 years after college and imagine how your future of work will look like.
 Prepare for that future now by carrying out a skills and competencies gap analysis and put in place plans to close the gap.
 Use real vacancies to see what skills the market is looking for.
 Seek career coaching if need be.
 Get yourself a mentor.
 Don't bunk on luck, take charge and be deliberate about your career growth so that opportunities find you ready.
-Don't stagnate in a job feeling helpless, the world is your stage, sharpen your axe and keep knocking on doors.
+Don't stagnate in a job the trends and align yourself.
+If you don't shape up they will have you ship out.